DEMEROL Drug Abuse and Dependence

 Risks Specific to Abuse of DEMEROL Injection

 Abuse of DEMEROL Injection poses a risk of overdose and death.
-The risk is increased with concurrent abuse of DEMEROL Injection with alcohol and other central nervous system depressants.
+The risk is increased with concurrent abuse of DEMEROL Injection with alcohol and/or other CNS depressants.

 Parenteral drug abuse is commonly associated with transmission of infectious diseases such as hepatitis and HIV.